Skip to Main Content

 Multi-camera coverage is the workhorse format for Japan's broadcast and live-event calendar.

-Here is how this works in practice.
-That spans talk shows feeding NHK and Fuji TV in Minato ward, J-pop concerts staged at Tokyo Dome and Yokohama Arena, panel sessions inside Pacifico Yokohama and Osaka's INTEX hall, and award broadcasts coming out of Shibuya.
-Our directors and vision mixers come up through this ecosystem.
-They know how to balance hand-held roaming cameras against locked-off jib and Steadicam units.
-They hit the cues that a Japanese producer expects.
-They keep on-screen graphics, IMAG feeds, and streaming encoders in sync across a full day of rehearsals and live transmission.
+It runs talk shows feeding NHK and Fuji TV in Minato ward, J-pop concerts at Tokyo Dome and Yokohama Arena, panel sessions inside Pacifico Yokohama and Osaka's INTEX hall, and award broadcasts out of Shibuya.
+Our directors and vision mixers grew up through this world.
+They know how to balance roaming hand-held cameras against locked-off jib and Steadicam units, and they hit the cues a Japanese producer expects.
+Across a full day of rehearsals and live transmission, our team keeps on-screen graphics, IMAG feeds, and streaming encoders in sync.

-Here is the short of it.
-On the tech layer we pull from Hibino, Sony PCL, and Imagica for matched camera bodies.
-That spans Sony HDC-3500 system cameras, Panasonic VariCam, and Sony FX9 for ENG positions, plus tracking jibs and Steadicam where the format calls for movement.
+On the tech layer we pull matched camera bodies from Hibino, Sony PCL, and Imagica.
+That covers Sony HDC-3500 system cameras, Panasonic VariCam, and Sony FX9 for ENG positions, plus tracking jibs and Steadicam when the format calls for movement.

-Here is the breakdown.
-Multi-bitrate streaming, ISO recording to RAID, and full backup on power, comms, and vision mixing are standard.
+Multi-bitrate streaming, ISO recording to RAID, and full backup on power, communications, and vision mixing all come as standard.
 We can take you from three-camera interview setups in a Kyoto ryokan up to twelve-camera concert builds at Budokan.
-Engineering, comms, and rehearsal time get scoped from the first tech recce through wrap.
+Engineering, communications, and rehearsal time get scoped from the first tech recce through wrap.

 FAQ